nilsgiebing/matic-docs/docs/develop/quicknode.md

 This should return the version of python3 installed.
 If not installed, download and install it from the official [python website](https://www.python.org/downloads/).

-Let us make a project directory before installing brownie, and make that project directory our current working directory:
+Let us make a project directory before installing Brownie, and make that project directory our current working directory:

 ```
 mkdir brownieDemo